yihui/hugo-xmag/exampleSite/content/about.md

 # Custom layouts

-Besides the custom layout^[If this is the first time you have heard about "customizing layouts", please read the Hugo documentation first: https://gohugo.io/themes/customizing/.] files `head_custom.html` and `foot_custom.html` supported in **XMin** (see [documentation](https://xmin.yihui.name/about/)), this theme added a few more layout files `banner.html`, `comments.html` and `info.html` under `layouts/partials/`.
+Besides the custom layout^[If this is the first time you have heard about "customizing layouts", please read the Hugo documentation first: https://gohugo.io/themes/customizing/.] files `head_custom.html` and `foot_custom.html` supported in **XMin** (see [documentation](https://xmin.yihui.name/about/)), this theme added a few more layout files such as `banner.html`, `comments.html` and `info.html` under `layouts/partials/`.
 The first can be used to customize the banner.
 The second can be used to add a comment section, e.g., if you want to use Hugo's default Disqus template, just add this to `comments.html`:

 ```
 {{ template "_internal/disqus.html" . }}
 ```

 You can also append arbitrary text to each article through `info.html`.
 For example, you may declare copyrights or briefly introduce your site.

+There are other partial templates in this theme and I encourage you to read the source code to figure out what they do.

 # Final words